smeglofus/film_database/README.md

 ### How to run:
 1. Download film_database repo
 2. Install dependencies (find them in requirements.txt file or writen bellow)
-3. Run Main.py

-You should see output similar to this:
+3. Run Main.py, than should see output similar to this:
 ```shell
  * Serving Flask app 'main'
  * Debug mode: on